peteroupc/peteroupc.github.io/colorgen.md

 - C<sub>_R_</sub>, or _red chroma_, is, theoretically, the scaled difference between red and luma and is an integer 16 or greater and 240 or less.

 The following pseudocode converts colors between RGB and Y&prime;C<sub>_B_</sub>C<sub>_R_</sub>.
-Each RGB color is in 8/8/8 format with the components separated out (still 0 or greater and 255 or less).
+Each RGB color is in 8/8/8 format (rather than 0-1 format) with the components separated out (still 0 or greater and 255 or less).
 There are three variants shown here, namely&mdash;

 - the ITU-R BT.601 variant (for digital standard-definition video), as the `YCbCrToRgb` and `RgbToYCbCr` methods (the prime symbol is left out of those and other names in the pseudocode below for convenience only),
 - the ITU-R BT.709 variant (for high-definition video), as the `YCbCrToRgb709` and `RgbToYCbCr709` methods, and